Working with LND and Docker

 to "Faucet" then the already created "btcd" node would be sufficient.

-First of all you need to run btcd
+First of all you need to run btcd node in testnet and wait for it to be

-synced with test network (May the Force and Patience be with you
+synced with test network (May the Force and Patience be with you).

 # Init bitcoin network env variable: